khutchuasopi-ops/Qa-Manual-Testing-Portfolio/05-AI-Writing-Workspace-QA/Test-Scenarios.md

 ### Expected Result

-The selected image should be saved and displayed as the new poster immediately after saving.
+The selected image should be saved and displayed as the new poster.

 ### Actual Result